 Wetlands have been of great importance to mankind on all continents and today their conservation has become more important.
 To cite only a few examples of their relevance in human history, the fertile valleys of the Nile, Euphrates and Tigris gave rise to the cultures of the Egyptians and Sumerians.

 In Mexico, several cultures had a close relationship with wetlands.
-The Olmecs emerged in the coastal flood plains of southern Veracruz and Tabasco, in the center of the Gulf of Mexico, an area intensely irrigated by the many tributaries of the Papaloapan, Coatzacoalcos and Tonala rivers.
+The Olmecs emerged in the coastal flood plains of southern Veracruz and Tabasco, in the center of the Gulf of Mexico, an area intensely irritated by the many tributaries of the Papaloapan, Coatzacoalcos, and Tonala rivers.

 There are reports of the presence of raised fields and channels in several wetlands in the lowlands that were part of Mesoamerica, built to grow a variety of products.
 The raised fields were located on the banks of the wetlands where there was shallow but frequent flooding, while the channels allowed for navigation, irrigation water, mud for fertilization, and fishing.

 During the dry season, the low, wet areas were used for planting, and during the rainy season, the higher fields that were not flooded were used for planting.
-The Aztecs settled on a lake and a good part of their agriculture was linked to the use of wetlands, by means of cultivation on chinampas, a more sophisticated system than the elevated fields and still used today.
+The Aztecs settled on a lake and a good part of their agriculture was linked to the use of wetlands, using cultivation on chinampas, a more sophisticated system than the elevated fields and still used today.

-Wetlands are lands of transition between land and water systems, where the mantle or water table is generally at or near the surface or the land is covered by shallow water.
-They bring together much of the environmental variability that can be found among the driest ecosystems and form a number of generally comparable types, differing mainly in their degree of moisture or flooding.
+Wetlands are lands of transition between land and water systems, where the mantle or water table is generally at or near the surface of the land is covered by shallow water.
+They bring together much of the environmental variability that can be found among the driest ecosystems and form several generally comparable types, differing mainly in their degree of moisture or flooding.